leon-luna-ray/react-dev-portfolio/README.md

   ## Description

-  This is the repository for my responsive coding portfolio build with React.
+  This is the repository for my responsive coding portfolio built with React.
 This is a single page setup with dynamic rendering using React Router.
-It has about, project and contact sections that render dynamically while the nav and footer remain throughout.
+It has an about, project and contact section that each render dynamically while the nav and footer remain throughout.

   [🚀 Launch](https://leon-luna-ray.github.io/react-portfolio/#/)